rannn367/tp/docs/UserGuide.md

 ### Getting errors when using the commands

-- Check that you have typed the correct command format.
+- Check that you have typed the correct command format as explained in the [Command Format](#command-format) section.
 - Verify you have included all necessary parameters.
 - Ensure you have used valid inputs within character limits:
   - NAME must not exceed 50 characters